Alejandro Davidovich Fokina: 2018: First Challenger final

-2019: Two Challenger titles
+2019: Major debut, Challenger titles

 Davidovich Fokina started the season playing the first round of Australian Open qualifying by defeating Daniel Gimeno Traver.

 He reached the quarterfinals at the Chennai Challenger and the final at the Bangkok Challenger II, which he lost to James Duckworth.
 He made the semifinals at the Marbella Challenger on his home soil, losing to Pablo Andújar in three sets.

 He played his first ATP main draw match, losing in the first round of the Grand Prix Hassan II to Philipp Kohlschreiber after winning two qualifying matches.
 Later in the month, he reached the semifinals of the 2019 Estoril Open as a qualifier, beating Gaël Monfils and Taylor Fritz along the way.

 He entered in the main draw of his first Grand Slam at the 2019 French Open as a lucky loser.

 Later in the year, he finally won his first ATP Challenger title, defeating Jaume Munar to win the Seville Challenger.
 Just a month after that triumph, he won his second Challenger title in Liuzhou, defeating Denis Istomin in the final.